…he said to Simon, “Put out into the deep and let down your nets for a catch.”

 Luke 5:4

-Their father had taught them when to fish close to shore, and when to launch out into the deep.
-They knew where the fish liked to congregate, and how to watch the surface of the water to track the movement underneath.
+Their father had taught them when to fish close to shore and when to launch out into the deep.
+They knew where the fish liked to congregate and how to watch the water’s surface to track the movement underneath.

-The rhythmic motion of casting, waiting, watching, drawing in, and emptying the nets, was as ingrained in their memories, as it was in their muscles.
+The rhythmic motion of casting, waiting, watching, drawing in, and emptying the nets was as ingrained in their memories as in their muscles.
 Despite their years of experience and skill, each toss of the net was a new act of faith.
 Would they pull in enough for the day?

 Does your life feel like that?